 Car accidents happen every day.
 If you reside in the Orlando area, you can be almost guaranteed that you or somebody you love will be hurt in a car accident – sooner or later.
 When that happens, you must consult an experienced Orlando car accident attorney at Page & Eichenblatt.

-What is the “14-day Rule” in This State?
+What Is the “14-day Rule” in Florida?